LINOSNCHENA/API-consumption-in-Angular-8/README.md

 # CANADIAN EXPRESS

-The purpose is to consume RESTFul application in diferenc websites
+The purpose of this app demo is to consume RESTFul application form various websites as they mock our database restfull service

 ## Interface UX